AndreBryant/AndreBryant/README.md

 ## Hi there👋, I'm Andre

-I am a student at University of the Philippines - Baguio. <br>
-I am currently taking up a degree in Computer Science.
+I am a student at University of the Philippines - Baguio, taking up a degree in Computer Science.

 Likes: dog, cat, watching anime, reading manga, not coding, and ReoNa >.<